shuyangli94/performer-pytorch/README.md

     ff_chunks = 10,                 # chunk feedforward layer, from Reformer paper
-    use_scalenorm = False,          # use scale norm, from 'Transformers without Tears' paper use_rezero = False,             # use rezero, from 'Rezero is all you need' paper tie_embedding = False,          # multiply final embeddings with token weights for logits, like gpt decoder ff_glu = True,                  # use GLU variant for feedforward emb_dropout = 0.1,              # embedding dropout
+    use_scalenorm = False,          # use scale norm, from 'Transformers without Tears' paper use_rezero = False,             # use rezero, from 'Rezero is all you need' paper ff_glu = True,                  # use GLU variant for feedforward emb_dropout = 0.1,              # embedding dropout
     ff_dropout = 0.1,               # feedforward dropout